consuldemocracy/consuldemocracy/CONTRIBUTING.md

 Admins tag issues using two label related with collaboration availability:

-* `PRs-welcome`: [issues labeled with PRs-welcome](https://github.com/consul/consul/labels/PRs-welcome) are well defined features ready to be implemented by whoever wants to do it.
+* `help wanted`: [issues labeled with help wanted](https://github.com/consul/consul/labels/help%20wanted) are well defined features ready to be implemented by whoever wants to do it.

 * `Not-ready`: with this label admins mark features or changes that are not well defined yet or subject to an internal decision.
 Is not a good idea to start implementation of these issues.